 - How much does NTP cost?

-NTP costs $150.
-To register for NTP you must first be a member of the DC Triathlon Club ($50 per year).
-This makes for a grand total of $200 for new members.
+$200.
+To register for NTP you must first be a member of the DC Triathlon Club.
 Race registration fee is not included.

 - NOTE: You MUST be a member of the club to register for NTP!

 - How can I get more information before registration?

 There is an informational meeting prior to the start of the program.
 NTP Co-leaders and club volunteers will present detailed information on the program followed by an extensive Q&A session.
-This event is tentatively scheduled for February 2nd from 10AM-12PM OR February 9th from 1-3PM.
+This event is scheduled for January 8, 2023 at the West End Library in DC.

 - If I cannot attend the informational meeting, can I still register for NTP?